brhillman/dissertation/source/05_cmip5.md

 Table: Globally-averaged cloud area by cloud type from MISR observations and from the MISR simulator output from AM3, CAM4, CAM5, CanAM4, and HadGEM2. {#tbl:cmip5_cldmisr}

-[@fig:cmip5_cre_maps] shows shortwave and longwave cloud radiative effects from CERES-EBAF and from each of the five models, and [@fig:cmip5_cre_maps_diff] shows the differences between each of the models and the CERES-EBAF observations.
-Indicated in each panel of each figure are the global mean values.
-The global means agree well between the CERES-EBAF observations and the models, with global mean differences less than 5 W/m$^2$ in all of the models.
-The patterns of CRE are also similar in each of the models and the observations, consistent with the well-known cloud regimes dominating different regions of the globe.
-The difference plots in [@fig:cmip5_cre_maps_diff] show patterns of relative high differences though throughout different regions.
-[comments on differences specific to models...lw vs sw].
-These differences are shown below to be traceable (using the simulator framework) to biases in the simulated cloud statistics.
+The more egregious of the model errors in cloud area manifest as errors in cloud radiative effects as well. [@fig:cmip5_cre_maps] shows cloud radiative effects from CERES-EBAF and from each of the models, and [@fig:cmip5_cre_maps_diff] shows differences between each model and CERES-EBAF (calculated as model minus CERES-EBAF). [@fig:cmip5_cre_maps] shows that models tend to capture the broad spatial patterns in shortwave, longwave, and net cloud radiative effect, but @fig:cmip5_cre_maps_diff shows large errors that have similarities to the errors in MISR-simulated cloud area.
+In particular, AM3, CAM4, and CanAM4 have large errors in longwave cloud radiative effect throughout the tropical western pacific (on the order of 20 $\textrm{W / m^2}$).
+These errors are consistent with the overestimate from these models in high-topped (and mid-topped) cloud area relative to MISR identified in @fig:cmip5_cldmisr_maps_diff, since high-topped cloud is most relevant to the longwave (cooling) cloud radiative effect.
+That these errors exist in both cloud radiative effect and in cloud area gives further confidence to the results obtained in @fig:cmip5_cldmisr_maps_diff, but this also raises further concern about the treatment of cloud properties in models.
+The similarities between longwave cloud radiative effect errors, MISR-simulated high-topped cloud area errors, and the errors that resulted from homogenizing cloud condensate in Chapter 3 suggest again that these errors are likely due at least in part to the assumption of homogeneous cloud condensate in the radiative transfer code in these models.

 ![Shortwave (top), longwave (middle) and net (bottom) cloud radiative effects from CERES-EBAF (left) and from each of the five models evaluated in this study